skbkontur/AoC2020/README.md

 [Advent of Code 2020](https://adventofcode.com/2020) solutions by SKB Kontur's (and other companies) developers

-All code written in TypeScript are targeting Node v14 or later.
+Earlier code is written in TypeScript, targeting Node v14 or later.
 Some solutions are written in C#, Python, Java, Kotlin, Zig and other languages.

 Puzzle solutions are located in the `src` directory, separated by day and part.